RoboticsBrno/RB0005-UniversalStepDown/README.md

 ## What does the module offer?

-- there are two version – 5V and 3V3 fixed output
+- there are two versions – 5V and 3.3V fixed output
 - input voltage up to 18 V
 - continuous load: 3 A (without cooling)/4 A (with cooling)
-- pin compatible with 7805 linear voltage regulator and most of the cheap modules
+- pin compatible with 7805 linear voltage regulator and most of the Chinese modules
 - has an enable pin (pull low to disable the module)
 - small factor 10.5×19.5 mm
-- low prince: ~3 USD
+- low price: ~3 USD
-- you know what expect – we provide a measurements of the module performance
+- you know what to expect – we provide measurements of the module performance
     - **see the performance of [the 5V version](https://roboticsbrno.github.io/RB0005-UniversalStepDown/eval5v/index.html)**
     - **see the performance of [the 3V3 version](https://roboticsbrno.github.io/RB0005-UniversalStepDown/eval3v/index.html)**